Tomer Ginat: 2018–19 season

 On May 12, 2019, Ginat recorded a career-high 21 rebounds, along with 13 points and two steals in an 85–76 loss to Maccabi Tel Aviv.
 In his third season with Hapoel, he averaged 14 points, 7.1 rebounds, 2 assists and 1.6 steals per game.
 Ginat was named two-time Israeli Player of the Month for games played in November and February.
 He led Hapoel to the Israeli League Playoffs, where they eventually were eliminated by Maccabi Tel Aviv in the Quarterfinals.
 On June 6, 2019, Ginat earned a spot in the All-Israeli League First Team.

 2019–20 season

 On December 2, 2019, Ginat recorded a career-high 25 points, along with five rebounds and four assists in a 102–97 overtime win over Hapoel Be'er Sheva.

-Metropolitans 92 (2020–present)
+Metropolitans 92 (2020–2022)

-On June 10, 2020, he has signed with Metropolitans 92 of LNB Pro A.
+On June 10, 2020, he signed with Metropolitans 92 of LNB Pro A.

+Return to Hapoel Tel Aviv (2022–present)

+In June 2022 Ginat signed a five-year deal with Hapoel Tel Aviv of Ligat HaAl.